 This is what I used to make it:

 - Diced onion, diced green bell pepper, diced jarred red pimientos, garlic.
-Sofrito!
-This is the base of our dish.
+Cuban sofrito!
+This is the base for this recipe.

 - Ground turkey.
 Make sure it’s dark meat!